gitbrent/PptxGenJS/docs/api-charts.md

 - Chart type can be any one of `pptx.ChartType`
 - Currently: `pptx.ChartType.area`, `pptx.ChartType.bar`, `pptx.ChartType.bar3d`, `pptx.ChartType.bubble`, `pptx.ChartType.bubble3d`, `pptx.ChartType.doughnut`, `pptx.ChartType.line`, `pptx.ChartType.pie`, `pptx.ChartType.radar`, `pptx.ChartType.scatter`

-### Multi-Type Charts
+### Combo Charts

 - Chart types can be any one of `pptx.ChartType`, although `pptx.ChartType.area`, `pptx.ChartType.bar`, and `pptx.ChartType.line` will give the best results.
 - There should be at least two chart-types.
 There should always be two value axes and category axes.
-- Multi Charts have a different function signature than standard.
+- Combo charts have a different function signature than standard.
 There are two parameters:
   - `chartTypes`: Array of objects, each with `type`, `data`, and `options` objects.
   - `options`: Standard options as used with single charts.
 Can include axes options.
 - Columns makes the most sense in general.
 Line charts cannot be rotated to match up with horizontal bars (a PowerPoint limitation).
 - Can optionally have a secondary value axis.
 - If there is secondary value axis, a secondary category axis is required in order to render, but currently always uses the primary labels.
 It is recommended to use `catAxisHidden: true` on the secondary category axis.